Could GBP/USD fall towards the 1.10 level?

 GBP/USD

-Looking at GBPUSD’s chart, we can see that after its great recovery from the rate of around 1.0840 to around 1.14, it starts falling to the current rate of around 1.113.
-Today we could expect that fall to continue with the possibility to reach the rate of 1.10.
+Looking at GBPUSD’s chart, we can see that after its great recovery from the rate of around 1.0840 to around 1.14, it starts falling to the current rate of around 1.1083.
+Today we could expect that fall to continue with the possibility to reach the rate of 1.10 whereas the very strong support level is located far below at the level of around 1.0780-1.08.

 Trading is risky.
 Information presented herein is not to be construed as a solicitation or an offer to buy or sell any Financial Instrument or to participate in any trading strategy.
 We also offer CFD products.
 69.23% of retail CFD accounts lose money.
 CFDs trading is risky and your entire capital might be at risk.
 Information presented herein is not to be construed as a solicitation or an offer to buy or sell any Financial Instrument or to participate in any trading strategy.